bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 # Conclusion:

- In this blog post I wanted to scrape data from the National Park Service using an API.
-I cleaned and organized the scraped data and saved it to a csv file that I can use to write further code for my project, and my streamlit app.
-I wanted to look at the most expensive campsites.
-I plotted a histogram and examined details further for each row to try to understand more details about the top camping costs from my dataset.
+ In this blog post I scraped data from the National Park Service using an API.
+I cleaned, organized, and saved it to a csv file.
+I looked at the most expensive campsites in my data set.
+I looked at the top costs of campgrounds by plotting a histogram.
+I examined details further for the top 10 campground costs and discovered the more fancy camping across the country.
+With the data and I can do further analysis for my next blog post, and create my streamlit app.

 # Looking Forward
  In my next blog post I want to answer these questions with my camp data: